 - Remember past experiences and put them in perspective with your current life.

 In cognitive therapy, the patient and the therapist work together to target thoughts, emotions, behaviors, and physical responses.
 The goal is to make changes in the mental processes in the here and now.
 Cognitions are uncovered and examined.
-You then challenge those cognitions and decide if you want to hold onto them or replace them with other more realistic and positive cognitions.
+You then challenge those cognitions and decide if you want to hold onto them or replace them with other more realistic and positive thoughts.

 Still, cognitive therapy does address what to do about unwanted behaviors.
 The main theme is that if you think differently, you’re more likely to respond differently.
-So, thinking behaviors are targeted.
-You come to understand that you not only choose your behaviors, but you also choose the thoughts that lead to those behaviors.
+So, thinking behaviors are often targeted.
+You come to understand that you not only choose your behaviors, but you also choose the thoughts that can lead to those behaviors.

 “I really enjoy Emmanuel’s deep understanding of psychology and cognitive science. and how he can apply techniques to my situation.
 It’s clear to me that how the mind works is very intuitive for him .
 He’s also friendly and a good person to talk to about my issues.
 I don’t feel judged by him.”

 “Brad is patient and a great listener.
 He has great understanding and explanations of psychology theory, and also gently offers new insights or perspectives.”